 As polished concrete becomes more mainstream for floors, it continues to gain momentum across the board.
-In fact, industry statistics show that polished concrete is now 15-20% of the total flooring installed each year.
+In fact, industry statistics show that it is now 15-20% of the total flooring installed each year.

-For decades, most architects, general contractors and facility owners tended to lump floor covering/flooring and polished concrete into the same category — usually division 9 (finishes) because they didn’t commonly consider the differences.
-Due to the flooring industry’s significant efforts to educate (and provide proper specifications to) architects, contractors and owners, these client groups now (mostly!) categorize polished concrete and concrete flooring under division 3 (concrete), right where they belong.
+For decades, most architects, general contractors and facility owners tended to lump floor covering/flooring and polished concrete into the same category.
+This was usually as division 9 (finishes).
+They did this because they didn’t commonly consider the differences.
+Due to the flooring industry’s significant efforts to educate (and provide proper specifications to) architects, contractors and owners, these client groups now (mostly!) categorize polished concrete under division 3, right where they belong.

 Defining the categories

 “Floor covering” and “flooring” are terms that generically describe any finish material applied over a floor structure to provide a walking surface.
-It’s common for these terms to be used interchangeably.
+It’s common to use these terms interchangeably.

 The working definition for “concrete flooring” is an exposed concrete floor that provides a flat, durable finish and walking surface.
 It can appear utilitarian or architectural, depending upon the installation techniques and the finishing processes.

-Some back story: for the greater part of a decade, architects and specifiers called out “polished concrete” as a type of flooring, but at that time, the product and process had no real standards.
+For the greater part of a decade, architects and specifiers called out “polished concrete” as a type of flooring.
+However, at that time, the product and process had no real standards.
 Contractors were bidding a variety of processes that looked like shiny concrete, such as waxing, installing clear epoxy or acrylic sealer or, in some cases, even grinding, honing and polishing a concrete floor (the real deal).

 These floors produced dramatically different results and square-foot pricing, ranging from $0.50/square foot to $7 or more.
 Imagine the confusion this caused about polished concrete.
 For the real polished concrete industry to survive, skilled polishers, technicians and vendors formed an association.
 Polished concrete was defined and standards were developed.